patrycjatekieli78/Sales-Management-Project/README.md

 Additionally, the solution should:

- - Allow filtering by salesperson, product, and customer
+ - Allow filtering by products and customers

  - Include a comparison against budget for 2025